notedhelms/accelerators/docs/dynamic-forms/forms_Intro.md

  UI\.containers\.description                                       | An optional string that doesn't impact behavior of the form\.
 It is mostly useful for troubleshooting\.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   | String
  UI\.containers\.title                                             | Renders the h3 header on Container entity                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 | String
  UI\.containers\.id                                                | Required if any container is being rendered\.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             | String
  UI\.containers\.uiControls                                        | Each UI control element has multiple attributes\.
-The most important one is the 'type' attribute as it allows the CSC to know what kind of control to render and which necessary attributes to access based on the type\.                                                                                                                                                                                                                                                                                                                                                                                                                                                                 | object
+The most important one is the 'type' attribute as it allows the Test Drive Client to know what kind of control to render and which necessary attributes to access based on the type\.                                                                                                                                                                                                                                                                                                                                                                                                                                                                 | object
  UI\.containers\.uiControls\.fieldName                             | The UI control specifies where to store the data in the field UIControl\.fieldName\.
 For example, if we want to store the value of a person's date of birth in a field called 'dob', within a JSON object called 'Person', we would first need to set \(either in this stage or a preceding one\) the UI\.pathToData = 'Person' and then we could define the UI Control's fieldName to be 'dob'\.
 This would hold the value selected for the dob in the JSON object as follows: "Person" : \{ "dob" : "MM/DD/YYYY" \}                                                                                                                                                                     | String
  UI\.containers\.uiControls\.dataSourceOptions                     | When using the MultipleChoices UI Control, the actual choices can be populated from a JSON endpoint or be specified by the rule modeler\.
 For the first option, the rule modeler must specify a URL on the field UIControl\.dataSource\.
 The default client renderer will look for the options at that endpoint under the value and displayName field\.
 If the JSON data has different keys, such as shown below, the client renderer must be told which field is going to serve as the value field and which as the displayName field—these can be, and often are, the same\.
 These are specified with the DataSourceOptions entity\.                                                    | object
  UI\.containers\.uiControls\.dataSourceOptions\.dataTextField      | Optionally define the key name to use as the display name for this option from dropdown, if its name isn’t displayName\.
 Oftentimes this will be the same as the dataValueField field\.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   | String